susenecka44/FotorealistickaGrafika/s08-ch2-RTimage/README.md

 to see what happens...
 At least two solids and two light sources should be used in the scene.

+# Sample
+A sample scene with three spheres and two point light sources is provided for reference: [scene definition](sample-scene.md), [result image](sample-raycasting.jpg).
+You should get similar result if you use the same scene definition.

 # Your Documentation
 Use the [separate file DOC.md](DOC.md) to avoid merge conflicts.